JingYao0512/Circumscribed_circle/README.md

 # Circumscribed_circle

-This is C# program for calculate the circumscribed circle from given three points in 3D space.
+This is C# program for calculating the circumscribed circle from given three points in 3D space.